mwotton/roboservant/README.md

 GET /fail/777 -> ERROR explosion (fatal)
 ```

-The same trace is persisted under `.minithesis-db/roboservant-runs/<run-id>`,
+The same trace is persisted in `.minithesis-db`, so you can replay or extend the
-so you can replay or extend the reproducer later.
+reproducer later.

 We explicitly do not try to come up with plausible values that haven't
 somehow come back from the API.
 That's straying into QC/Hedgehog